brk007/BlogOyun/README.md

 This method gets the posts on the database.
 If you don't specify the id of the post it will get all the posts.
 ```
 {
 "id": "3" -- Post's id.
-(You can it in the database)
+(You can see it in the database)
 }
 ```